websockets/ws/doc/ws.md

 - `socket` {stream.Duplex} The network socket between the server and client.
 - `head` {Buffer} The first packet of the upgraded stream.
 - `callback` {Function}.
+- `customHeaders` {http.OutgoingHttpHeaders} Custom headers to append to the upgrade frame response.
+Optional.

 Handle a HTTP upgrade request.
 When the HTTP server is created internally or when the HTTP server is passed via the `server` option, this method is called